wykstemteam/wykoj/README.md

 Or use locks when saving submissions instead.

 ## Roadmap
+- Spinning Ame animation on submission page if pending
 - Result auto refresh data during contest
 - Recommended tasks (unsolved tasks ordered by solved descending)
 - Including previous subtask in subtask